samuelmtimbo/unit/src/docs/evolution/README.md

 ## Language

-The internal functioning of Unit is rulled by a collection of lower level classes that define reusable naturally occuring multi-input-multi-output state machines, which are the basis of the Unit system, such as [Unit](../../Class/Unit/index.ts), [Primitive](../../Class/Primitive/index.ts), [Functional](../../Class/Functional/index.ts) and [Graph](../../Class/Graph/index.ts).
+The internal functioning of Unit is ruled by a collection of lower level classes that define reusable naturally occurring multi-input-multi-output state machines, which are the basis of the Unit system, such as [Unit](../../Class/Unit/index.ts), [Primitive](../../Class/Primitive/index.ts), [Functional](../../Class/Functional/index.ts) and [Graph](../../Class/Graph/index.ts).
 Every object in Unit extends [\$](../../$/index.ts) base class.

 ## Primitives